 If you have been charged with a trespass offense, you will want to get immediate legal advice.
 Long Island trespass attorney Edward Palermo has devoted his career to representing the rights of those who have been charged with crimes on Long Island.
-For over 28 years, he and his team at Edward Palermo Criminal Defense have been staunch advocates for those who must navigate the criminal justice system.
+For over 28 years, criminal defense lawyer Ed Palermo and his team of defense attorneys at Edward Palermo Criminal Defense have been staunch advocates for those who must navigate the criminal justice system.
+We can help.

 Trespass offenses are considered property crimes.
 New York’s trespass laws have multiple degrees of charges, with varying degrees of severity and penalties.

 A simple trespass, or entering and remaining on someone’s property without permission, while not a criminal offense, is considered a violation and can result in fines, community service, or even a 15-day jail sentence.
 Furthermore, the trespasser may be held liable for any damages they have caused to the property.

 Criminal trespass laws are more serious and can range in criminal charges from a misdemeanor to a felony.
 The degrees of criminal trespass charges become more significant when accompanied by other charges.
 Criminal trespass charges will vary depending on the type of building entered, whether the individual had a criminal history, and whether that individual was carrying a weapon.

 - Criminal trespass in the third degree is considered a Class B misdemeanor, carrying a maximum sentence of 90 days in jail.

 - Criminal trespass in the second degree is considered a Class A misdemeanor, carrying up to a one-year jail sentence.

 - Criminal trespass in the first degree is considered a Class D non-violent felony, carrying two and one-third to a seven-year prison sentence.